 All students are placed on a ministry team where they will be coached by a leader and participate weekly in a local outreach.
 There are opportunities to become a student ministry team leader, as well as take a focused mentorship program during the last two years of school.

 Yes and no. The FSM program focus is in general ministry but there are lots of opportunities for specializations through mentorships, ministry outreaches, etc.

 Yes!
 Students will get to interact with leaders/speakers in a classroom or weekly chapel program.

 A ministry team is a group of students who meet together several times a week with the contexts of growing together in friendship, in the Lord, and in ministry/prayer.

 Yes!
-Especially in the later years of our program (years 3 and 4), there are many opportunities to take music or media courses as electives.
+Especially in the later years of our program (years three and four), there are many opportunities to take music or media courses as electives.

 Yes!
 We are happy to have students join us for one or more classes in a part-time status.
 This is great option for those who busy vocationally, in the home or even in other fields of study.
 Our connect team can help you choose a direction that will work best for you.